edliaw/edliaw-neuron.github.io/negativecircle.md

 # Negative Circle

-反旋 Fǎn xuàn, or negative circle, is a foundational exercise in <practicalmethod>.
+反旋 `fǎn xuàn`, or negative circle, is a foundational exercise in <practicalmethod>.

 ## Notes: